lovellbrian/lovellbrian.github.io/_posts/2023-10-20-memoryInDocker.md

 ```console
 wsl --shutdown
 ```
-Then restart docker in windows so docker can update its memory settings.
+Then restart docker in windows, so docker can update its memory settings.
 Let me know if you have any problems.

 Happy Dockering.